PharrellWANG/coding-notes/rst/colan/cpp.rst

 Hide function pointer with a ``typedef``.

 .. code-block:: c++
+    // this declares an array of 10 elements, with each element as a function pointer,

-    void ( *p[10] ) ( void(*)() );
+    // that function takes another function pointer as the arg, returns void. void ( *p[10] ) ( void(*)() );

-``p`` is an *array of 10 pointers to a function returning void and taking a pointer to another function that returns void and takes no arguments*.
+``p`` is an *array of 10 pointers, with each pointer pointing to a function returning void and taking a pointer to another function that returns void and takes no arguments*.
 The cumbersome syntax is nearly indecipherable.
 However, you can simplify it considerably by using `typedef` declarations.
 First, declare a `typedef` for *pointer to a function returning void and taking no arguments*